 Most carriers will ask for:

-Payroll by job type and industry
+– Payroll details broken down by job type and industry

-Number of internal and placed employees
+– Number of employees—both internal staff and workers placed with clients

-Current insurance policies
+– Current insurance policies

 While every business is different, many staffing firms explore: